Software that handles the work, end to end.

 CUSTOMER MESSAGE │ ▼ READ ──▶ ACT (use a system) ──▶ CHECK ──▶ DECIDE ▲ │ └─────────────── not done? loop ───────────────────┤ ▼ REPLY / DONE

 The implication that matters: a single message can trigger zero, one, or many actions across your systems.
 The agent decides, in real time, based on what's actually in the message and what it finds along the way.
-That's the difference between a chatbot and an agent.
+That runtime decision-making is what separates an agent from a chatbot.

 What's inside